emmy-aa/HC25-Emmy-Apaloo-Senior-Project/Bibliography.md

 # Food Spot Finder

 ### 1. Yelp (https://www.yelp.com)

-  Features: Yelp is one of the largest platforms for finding restaurants and businesses, based on user-generated reviews, ratings, and photos.
+  Features: Yelp is a primary source, and one of the largest platforms for finding restaurants and businesses, based on user-generated reviews, ratings, and photos.
 It includes filters for cuisine, price, location, and more.

   Pros: Large user base, comprehensive reviews, ratings, and local business partnerships.